 - alleviate congestion

-This is the first of 3 phases.
-Individuals can apply to attend a 2 day discovery workshop and work with other people and organisations from both within and outside of the aviation sector.
+This is the first of three phases.
+Individuals can apply to attend a two-day discovery workshop and work with other people and organisations from both within and outside of the aviation sector.
 No grant funding is available in this phase, but we will cover the costs to attend the event.
 Grant funding for projects will be available for future phases, when we will ask you to apply with a detailed project proposal.